goat-community/p4b-website/content/en/posts/2023-05-01-accessibility-to-green-spaces.md

 ---
 author : "sasso"
-categories : ["development", "use cases"] date : 2023-05-09T09:00:00Z
+categories : ["development", "use cases"] date : 2023-05-30T09:00:00Z
-description : "Discover how green spaces play a crucial role in creating resilient and sustainable cities and how accessibility analysis can optimize the planning process and promote inclusivity for green urban spaces." image : "/images/blog/green-spaces-resilient-cities/top_image.webp" summary : "Discover how green spaces play a crucial role in creating resilient and sustainable cities and how accessibility analysis can optimize the planning process and promote inclusivity for green urban spaces. " thumbnail : "/images/blog/green-spaces-resilient-cities/thumbnail.webp" title : "Green Spaces in Urban Areas: The Key to Resilient Cities" translationKey : "accessibility-to-green-spaces"
+description : "Discover how green spaces play a crucial role in creating resilient and sustainable cities and how accessibility analysis can optimize the planning process." image : "/images/blog/green-spaces-resilient-cities/top_image.webp" summary : "Discover how green spaces play a crucial role in creating resilient and sustainable cities and how accessibility analysis can optimize the planning process." thumbnail : "/images/blog/green-spaces-resilient-cities/thumbnail.webp" title : "Green Spaces in Urban Areas: The Key to Resilient Cities" translationKey : "accessibility-to-green-spaces"